jithinjacobbenjamin/Applied-MAchine-Learning/open-proj/stage5/Readme.txt

 python3 validation_individuals.py
 python3 validation_resources.py

-The datasets have also been submitted alon with the code and the validation has been done on the datasets.Thus the dataset has been handled by dropping the columns with NaN values and validation has been done on it.The performance of the Machine Learning methods for the datasets have been analyzed.
+The datasets have also been submitted along with the code and the validation has been done on the datasets.Thus the dataset has been handled by dropping the columns with NaN values and validation has been done on it.The performance of the Machine Learning methods for the datasets have been analyzed.